 Perhaps you are new to estate planning.
 Or you prepared a plan years ago and need to revise it.
 Estate plans typically include a Will, a durable power of attorney, and a medical power of attorney.
-Many people also include a trust, a revocable trust and/or an irrevocable trust.
-If you are wondering, “should I use a revocable trust or an irrevocable trust,” think about the following questions:
+The cornerstone of a solid estate plan is a revocable trust, and/or an irrevocable trust .
+If you are wondering, “Should I use a revocable trust or an irrevocable trust?” consider the following questions:

 Signing a trust document is not the final step to establishing a trust.
 The grantor, the person who formed the trust, must fund the trust.
 This is done by transferring ownership of assets from the grantor to the trust.

-So, if assets are transferred to both revocable and irrevocable trusts, what’s the difference?
+So, if assets are transferred to both revocable and irrevocable trusts, what is the difference?

 Control.